atan009/vimrc/README.md

 	map <c-space> ? "set ctrl + <space> to ?(backwards search) nnormap gV `[v`] "selects the block of characters that was in INSERT mode last time

-For tips on moverments in Vim, check on [Hacker's Blog: Vim Movements] (http://nerd-hacking.blogspot.com/2006/05/vim-movements.html)
+For tips on moverments in `Vim`, check on [Hacker's Blog: Vim Movements] (http://nerd-hacking.blogspot.com/2006/05/vim-movements.html)

 For more color for cursorline adjustment, go to [The Vim Editor: Colortest:xterm 256 color test and visual color list] (http://www.vim.org/scripts/script.php?script_id=1349)

 Pathogen:
 ---------
-Git should already be installed by now.
+`Git` should already be installed by now.
 If it is not,

 	cd
 	sudo apt-get install git-core

-Before installing any plugins, we will need to include Pathogen.
-Pathogen makes installing plugins easier.
+Before installing any plugins, we will need to include `Pathogen`. `Pathogen` makes installing plugins easier.
 To begin, we need to be in the `$HOME` directory.
-In the `$HOME` directory create a new directory called ".vim" if it does not already exist.
-In the ".vim" directory, Make two new directories.
-The first should be named "autoload" which is where Pathogen will be installed.
-The Second should be named "bundle" which will be where the plugins are stored.
+In the `$HOME` directory create a new directory called "`.vim`" if it does not already exist.
+In the "`.vim`" directory, Make two new directories.
+The first should be named "`autoload`" which is where `Pathogen` will be installed.
+The Second should be named "`bundle`" which will be where the plugins are stored.
 Go back to the `$HOME` directory. type
 "curl -LSso ~/.vim/autoload/pathogen.vim https://tpo.pe/pathogen.vim".
 Installation: